devtron-labs/devtron/docs/user-guide/global-configurations/user-access.md

 ### Chart group permissions

 You can also manage the access of users to Chart Groups in your project.
-This is optional, if you want to give permission for helm chart groups then it can be used.
-By default, all users have the `View` permission of the charts for the environments on which they have access to any application.
+By default, user has the `View` permission for the charts deployed in the environments on which he/she has at least `view` access to any application.

 You can either give the users permission to `Create` or `Edit`.